Lap-band surgery support: Food stuck - pain after eating

 - For a simple dish -- take a chicken and place into a crock pot.
 Cover it with Salsa -- put on slow cook -- when you come home you should have a moist bit of chicken.

-Breads, pasta, rice -- all can become stuck.
+Breads, pasta, rice -- all can become stuck in your Lap-band.

 Vegetables that are fibrous -- humans do not digest the methyl cellulose in vegetables.
 So, cut the vegetables so that the fibrous material does not sit in your pouch obstructing things periodically.